Alden v. Maine

 Alden v.
-Maine, 527 U.S. 706 (1999), was a decision by the Supreme Court of the United States about whether the United States Congress may use its Article I powers to abrogate a state's sovereign immunity from suits in its own courts, thereby allowing citizens to sue a state in state court without the state's consent.
+Maine, 527 U.S. 706 (1999), was a decision by the Supreme Court of the United States in which the Court held the United States Congress may not use its Article I powers to allow people to sue a state in that state's own courts without the state's consent.
+The Court ruled that states are protected by sovereign immunity.

 Background

-In 1992, probation officers employed by the State of Maine filed a suit against their employer in United States District Court for the District of Maine.
+In 1992, probation officers employed by the State of Maine filed a suit against their employer in the United States District Court for the District of Maine.
 The probation officers alleged violations of the overtime provisions laid out in the Fair Labor Standards Act (FLSA), a federal statute, and requested liquidated damages and compensation.
 The federal court dismissed the suit by stating that the Eleventh Amendment gives the states sovereign immunity from suit in federal court.
 After the dismissal, the probation officers filed the same action in Maine state court.
 The state court also dismissed the case based on sovereign immunity.
 The case was then appealed to the Maine appellate courts and then to the Supreme Court of the United States.